alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-for-animals.markdown

 ##Within the EU

 You need to apply for an Intra Trade Animal Health Certificate (ITAHC) if you move meat animal feed or pet food around the EU.
-You don't need an extra document for animal or pet feed of plant origin.
+You don't need an ITAHC for feed of plant origin.

 [Question for SME: how much does it cost to get a certificate?]